 Of course, the low-hanging fruits, right?
 The patents having greater chances of success at the patent office.

 But how can you be sure that you and other patent committee members are picking the right ones?
+Navigating these choices becomes more effective with efficient patent prosecution strategies that leverage data analytics for better decision-making.

 If the patent committee arms itself with analytical information like predicted allowance rate, allowance time, rounds of arguments and prosecution cost, the call will be much easier and more accurate.